NuttaneeKnight/ServiceNow/snDeveloper.md

 - onCellEdit() function will be automatically populated in the script when onCellEdit type is selected on the form
 - Has parameter - sysIDs, table, oldValues, newValue, callback

+* New client-scripts are run in strict mode, with direct DOM access disabled.
+Access to jQuery, prototype and the window object are likewise disabled.
+To disable this on a per-script basis, configure this form and add the "Isolate script" field.
+To disable this feature for all new globally-scoped client-side scripts set the system property "glide.script.block.client.globals" to false.

 //1:35:21